dakotamm/research_blog/_posts/2023-12-06-KC-final-presentation-debrief.md

-# Hypothesis Testing and KC Draft Review
+# KC and Final Presentations Debrief and Future Planning

 ### Goals From Last Meeting:
 1. KC quarterly meeting 11/30